Jomsvikings: Code

 The Sjörup Runestone in Sjörup, Sweden, is generally associated with the Jomsviking attack on Uppsala, the Battle of the Fýrisvellir.
 It says:Saxi placed this stone in memory of Ásbjörn Tófi's/Tóki's son, his partner.
 He did not flee at Uppsala, but slaughtered as long as he had a weapon.

 The Saga of the Jomsvikings relates that the Jomsvikings were highly selective in deciding whom to admit to their order.
 Membership was restricted to men of proven valor between 18 and 50 (with the exception of a boy named Vagn Åkesson, who defeated Sigvaldi Strut-Haraldsson in single combat at the age of 12).
 In order to gain admission, prospective members were required to prove themselves with a feat of strength, which often took the form of a ritual duel, or holmgang, with a Jomsviking.

 Once admitted, the Jomsvikings required adherence to a strict code of conduct to instill a sense of military discipline among its members.
 Any violation of the rules could be punished with immediate expulsion from the order.
 Each Jomsviking was bound to defend his brothers and to avenge their deaths if necessary.
 He was forbidden to speak ill of his fellows or to quarrel with them.
 Blood feuds between members were to be mediated by Jomsviking officers.
 Jomsvikings were forbidden to show fear or to flee in the face of an enemy of equal or inferior strength, but orderly retreat in the face of vastly-outnumbering forces appears to have been acceptable.
 All spoils of battle were to be equally distributed among the entire brotherhood.
 No Jomsviking was permitted to be absent from Jomsborg for more than three days without the permission of the brotherhood.
-No women or children were allowed within the fortress walls, and none was to be taken captive.
+No women or children were allowed within the fortress walls, and none were to be taken captive.
 It is unclear, however, whether members were forbidden marriage or liaisons with women outside the walls.